isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-04-30-post-blooming-lies-the-vanda-miss-joaquim-story.md

-The article later described Vanda Miss Joaquim as an artificial hybrid.
-New orchids for Malaya (1931, August 4).
-The Straits Times, p.
-12. Retrieved from NewspaperSG.
-On the margin.
-(1951, April 5).
-The Straits Times, 6.
-Retrieved from NewspaperSG.
-Burkill, H. M. (1963).
-The role of the Singapore Botanic Gardens in the development of Orchid Hybrids (p.
-14).
-Singapore: Straits Times Press.
-(Call no.: RCLOS 584.15 BUR-[RFL])
-Lim, H. K. (1981, July 23).
-“Miss Joaquim fails to greet nephew at gates”.
-The Straits Times, p.
-8. Retrieved from NewspaperSG.
 Teoh, E. S. (1982).
 A joy forever: Vanda Miss Joaquim Singapore’s national flower (p.
 31) Singapore: Times Books International.
 (Call no.: RSING 584.15095957 TEO)